 Waverly Hills Sanatorium has received numerous visitors and has become a popular haunted amusement attraction.
 Tina and Charlie Mattingly own the sanatorium, and convert the sanatorium every Halloween into a haunted house attraction.
 Their’ proceeds are invested into the sanatorium’s restoration.
 Maybe tourists and paranormal professionals haunt spirits that inhabit the sanatorium.
 Mr. Mattingly wants to convert the sanatorium into a new hotel conference resort but property appraisers are not encouraging banks to lend the owner money.

 Paranormal investigators and amateur ghost hunters have captured gripping evidence supported by audio, video, and photographs.
 Visitors feel an eerie environment permeating throughout darkened hallways.
 Paranormal Endeavors, Kline Studios, one of the more recent investigations confirms it.
 They teamed up with Paranormal Distraction and Elite Paranormal of Kansas City.
-The investigators felt dark foreboding, witnessed strange shadows and sensed poltergeist energy.
-Some personal accounts and television shows may have made up fraudulent stories to entertain viewers.
-But personal confessions, paranormal interests, and material published on the internet and You-tube videos is tremendous.
+The investigators felt dark foreboding, witnessed strange shadows, and sensed poltergeist energy.
+Personal confessions, paranormal interests, and material published on the internet and You-tube videos is tremendous.

 Did a ghost actually carve bloody scratch marks on Carl?
 Anyone answering, yes, must never visit Waverly Hills Sanatorium alone.
 No exclusive reports indicate any visitors disappeared from the face of the earth, but the sanatorium is usually closed to the public.